 BY: DR. TERRY DE FREITAS MD CCFP (SEM)

-The 5th international symposium on concussion was held in Berlin in the fall of 2016, and experts from all over the world had input regarding recognition, assessment and management of concussion in sport.
+The 5th International Symposium on Concussions was held in Berlin in the fall of 2016, and experts from all over the world shared their thoughts regarding recognition, assessment and management of concussion in sport.

-For the details please read the article in full, the following are the highlights of these publications:
+For the details, please read the article in full.

 Published: BJSM Online First, April 26th 2017 as 10.1136/bjsports-2017-097508CRT5